-The total fees charged in the year under review by the audit firm for additional services performed for Medartis were TCHF 115 (2018: TCHF 140).
-The additional fees for 2019 were mainly related to IFRS consulting.
-The additional fees for 2018 were mainly related to the IPO.
+The total fees charged in the year under review by the audit firm for additional services performed for Medartis were TCHF 10 (2019: TCHF 0).
+The additional fees for 2020 were mainly related to additional consulting.

 8.4 Information instruments pertaining to the external audit